 We wake up early today as a nice uphill walk awaits us providing us with some amazing views of a valley.
 After a 5 hour hike, we enjoy our last lunch at the recently restored Incan ruins of Llaqtapata (2,650 m/8,694 ft) from where we can view both, Machu Picchu and the Salkantay Mountain!
 Then our Tour Guide shows us around the ruins!
 From there, we are given an opportunity to see the main highlight of South America - Machu Picchu, from an exceptional point of view that a majority of tourists will never see!!
 Then, we descend easily for 3 hours to the Hydroelectric Plant (Hidroelectrica; 2,050 m/6,726 ft).
 There, we follow trails and the Vilcanota River leading us to our last night in the Machupicchu village (Aguas Calientes - 2,042 m/6,700 ft), located at the foothill of Machu Picchu Mountain!

 After early morning breakfast, we hike for 2 hours up to the mysterious city of Machu Picchu (2,430 m/7,972 ft) we enter for the early morning best photo opportunities!
 Then our Tour Guide shows us around the Incan city and explains us its history and purposes.
-After the guided tour, we have an opportunity to climb up for about 45 minutes to Huayna Picchu, a peak above Machu Picchu that serves to take some panoramic pictures of the Incan city.
-Then, we are given time off to spend and explore Machu Picchu on our own.
+After the guided tour, we have the opportunity to climb Huayna Picchu for about 45 minutes, a peak overlooking Machu Picchu that is perfect for taking panoramic photos of the Inca city.
+Visiting this complex requires an additional ticket for Circuit 3, which means an extra cost and advanced booking.
+In the afternoon, we return by train to Ollantaytambo (alternatively to Poroy), from where we are taken by van back to Cusco.

 Machu Picchu is both, the best and the least known site of the Incas as it is not mentioned in any Spanish conquistador´s chronicle so contemporary archaeologists can not do anything more than just speculate on its functions.
-Local Quechuan farmers had known about Machu Picchu for centuries before an 11-year-old boy showed the American historian Hiram Bingham (who was in a search of Vilcabamba) this site on the 24th of July 1911.
+Local Quechuan farmers had known about Machu Picchu for centuries before an 11 year old boy showed the American historian Hiram Bingham (who was in a search of Vilcabamba) this site on the 24th of July 1911.
 At that time, all the rest of the world became aware of its existence.
 However, the site was covered with thick vegetation so Hiram Bingham along with his team returned and within the years of 1912 and 1915 cleared its surface.
 Over the years, plenty of work has been done on excavating and studying the site.
 Despite these efforts, many unanswered questions remain.

 Meal budget: Please allow USD 30-50 for meals not included.